hpkhanh1610/Dog-breed_classifier_using_Pytorch/README.md

 [image2]: ./images/vgg16_model.png "VGG-16 Model Layers"
 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

+# Dog-breed Classifier using Pytorch

 ## Project Overview

-This project uses Convolutional Neural Networks (CNN) to classify dog breeds.
+This project uses Convolutional Neural Networks (CNN) with Pytorch framework to classify dog breeds.
 Given an image of a dog, this algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
-And if there's no dog nor human, an error will be shown.
+And if there's no dog nor human, an error will be shown telling us to check the input image.

 This project is a part of my learning path with Udacity Deep Learning Nanodegree.